multiversx/mx-sdk-java/README.md

 ## Introduction

-`mxjava` is an SDK written in Java, useful for interacting with the MultiversX Network.
+`mxjava` (previously named `erdjava`) is an SDK written in Java, useful for interacting with the MultiversX Network.

 ## Prerequisites